 Section A: The CLMRWDB shall be comprised of not more than thirty-three (33) members who are appointed as set forth in the Agreement to Establish the CLMRWDB.
 A member may represent more than one federally-mandated membership category.
-The number of the members on the CLMRWDB shall be initially determined by the Consortium.
+The number of the members on the CLMRWDB shall be determined by the Consortium.
 CLMRWDB membership shall be maintained pursuant to the Memorandum provisions.

-Replacement of members who resign voluntarily, who are asked to resign or are removed because of unsatisfactory attendance records or other justifiable reason(s) will be in accordance with the Memorandum and any procedures required by the State of Florida or the United States Government.
+Replacement of members who resign voluntarily, who are asked to resign or are removed because of unsatisfactory attendance records or other justifiable reason(s) will be in accordance with the Memorandum and any procedures required by the State of Florida or the United States

+Government.

-- Section B: It shall be the policy of the CLMRWDB that three (3) absences annually from regularly scheduled CLMRWDB Board or Committee meetings shall constitute just cause for recommendation for removal.
+Section B: It shall be the policy of the CLMRWDB that three (3) absences annually from regularly scheduled CLMRWDB Board or Committee meetings shall constitute just cause for recommendation for removal.
 A recommendation for removal shall only be made after review by the Executive Committee of the circumstances surrounding the absences.
 The following procedures shall be followed: The Executive Committee shall meet, discuss the circumstances, and make their determination to remove or not remove the member(s).
-In the event removal is recommended, the Executive Committee shall make a Recommendation for removal of the member(s) to the CLMRWDB at its next meeting.
-A majority vote of those CLMRWDB members present shall be required for removal. - Section C: The Consortium will be notified of member attendance annually and any members with three (3) unexcused absences or other justifiable reasons for removal and of the subsequent action taken by the CLMRWDB, - Section D: Any member who no longer meets the criteria under which appointed to the CLMRWDB shall notify the Executive Committee in writing within 30 days of that status change, i.e., a private sector representative no longer owns his/her own business, retires from that business, or is no longer an officer, chief executive or chief operating officer of the business concerns under which he/she was appointed to the board.
+In the event removal is recommended, the Executive Committee shall make a recommendation for removal of the member(s) to the CLMRWDB at its next meeting.
+A majority vote of those CLMRWDB members present shall be required for removal.
+Upon removal, the Consortium will be notified and seek nominations to replace that member.

+Section C: The Consortium will be notified of member attendance annually and any members with three (3) unexcused absences or other justifiable reasons for removal and of any action taken by the CLMRWDB.
+The Consortium may, at its discretion, remove any member.
+It shall immediately seek nominations for a replacement.

+Section D: Any member who no longer meets the criteria under which appointed to the CLMRWDB shall notify the Executive Committee in writing within 30 days of that status change, i.e., a private sector representative no longer owns his/her own business, retires from that business, or is no longer an officer, chief executive or chief operating officer of the business concerns under which he/she was appointed to the board.
 The Executive Committee will review all status changes and make a recommendation to the CLMRWDB.
 The CLMRWDB shall recommend to the Consortium that any member whose status has changed so as to affect the member's eligibility for continued membership be replaced on the CLMRWDB.